Updated - Mar 13th, 2021

 Step 3: Treats

 I saw a term used for treats as “calorie grenades.”
 It’s a cute term but too many treats can quickly add up to obesity, especially if you offer too many, or use high fat, high-calorie commercial treats.

 Treats should only be 10% of your dog’s daily calorie intake.
-Meaning that 90% of your dog’s daily calories should come from a nutritionally balanced diet.
-This may mean kibble, wet food, or home-made food you’ve prepared that is NOT table scraps.
+That means that 90% of your dog’s daily calories should come from a nutritionally balanced diet.
+This may mean kibble, wet food, home-cooked food, or raw food (commercial or otherwise) that you’ve prepared for the dog that isn’t table scraps.

 Step 4: Ramp up the play!

 A good exercise plan is a huge success builder for your dog’s weight loss.
-Your dog should get 30 minutes of vigorous exercise a day.
+Your healthy dog should get a minimum of 30 minutes of vigorous exercise a day.
 If a walk is in your routine, make sure it’s brisk enough to burn some calories.
-The American Kennel Club has some great ideas for both indoor and outdoor exercises for your dog here.
-But a quick go-to is always a brisk walk or a rousing game of fetch!
+The American Kennel Club has some great ideas for both indoor and outdoor exercises for your dog here, however, a quick go-to is always a brisk walk or a rousing game of fetch!

 My lab is very active and requires lots of exercise.
 During the winter months, it was dark when I got home from work, but her energy needs weren’t met.
 I quickly discovered that a laser pointer worked well outside at night!
 I would let her chase the red dot along the fence line until it tired her.
 She’s older now, but still gets excited when she sees the laser pointer.